-This trouble will be indicated when communication between the Communicator module and the Panel fails.
-If the module can not communicate with the Panel (e.g., loss of power to the panel) the Communicator will send the 'Panel Absent Trouble Event' message to the central station receiver.
+This trouble will be indicated when communication between the Communicator module and the control panel fails.
+If the module can not communicate with the panel (e.g., loss of power to the panel) the Communicator will send the 'Panel Absent Trouble Event' message to the central station receiver.
 When communication returns, a 'Panel Absent Restore Event' is sent by the Communicator to the central station receiver.
-The reporting codes are ET001 for Trouble and ER001 for Restore.
+The reporting codes are ET0001 for Trouble and ER0001 for Restore.
 The panel absent event always uses the primary receiver account code when communicating to the central station.

-NOTE: The Panel Supervision Trouble/Restore are internally generated events by the Communicator.
+NOTE: The Panel Supervision Trouble/Restore is an internally generated event by the Communicator.
+It is the only internal event; all other events are generated by the control panel.
 Trouble is generated if the Communicator misses 6 Polls.
-Trouble is restored on receipt of first Poll from the Panel.
+Trouble is restored on receipt of first Poll from the panel.